EduExo – The Hardware to Assemble and Program an Elbow Exoskeleton

 Handbook Content

-The EduExo 2.0 handbook comprises seven main chapters introducing you to state-of-the-art exoskeleton technology.
+The EduExo Lite handbook comprises seven main chapters introducing you to state-of-the-art exoskeleton technology.
 All chapters have a theoretical part that teaches you in-depth knowledge about exoskeletons.
 In addition, most chapters have a tutorial section that guides you through the following assembly and programming steps to build your exoskeleton with the hardware provided in the box.

 Chapter 1: Introduction